 Now is the best time to weigh the advantages and disadvantages of speech recognition for EHRs to determine whether speech recognition is right for your team.
-Speech recognition systems are becoming quite popular in the healthcare industry, and for good reason.
+Speech recognition has become quite popular in the healthcare industry, and for good reason.
 Speech recognition offers a nearly hands-free way for clinicians to enter data and fill out a patient’s electronic chart.

-These are the most prevalent pros and cons of implementing a speech recognition solution for your electronic health record.
+These are the most prevalent pros and cons of speech recognition systems in healthcare, specifically for use with your electronic health record.

 Potential Disadvantages of Speech Recognition